bjarkefr/ScriptRunner/README.md

  - even getting scripts from other sources (at the moment they have to be stored in a filesystem folder).

 Note: I'm planning to switch away from using VisualD and make the project a standard dub project.

+This project is fairly difficult to compile at the moment, so unless you are really interested wait for the change to dub.